helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 ## Unresolved Questions

-- Discussion may bring up additional questions..
+- Discussion may bring up additional questions.
 - Evaluation of possible gaming vector scenarios needs to be considered and likely configurations of gaming deployment.
 - Deployers may just reassert Hotspot locations and not physically move them.
-Denylist classifers may be the way these reasserts are prevented from continuing to receive rewards from faking unique coverage.
+Denylist classifiers may be the way these reasserts are prevented from continuing to receive rewards from faking unique coverage.

 ## Deployment Impact